hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 approach and a careful implementation of how the state will be updated or synchronized.
 The abstraction layers of modern systems can make it particularly difficult to guarantee that no two versions of the same state are present.
-The main concerns here are
+The main concerns are as follows:

 - how the actual storage for the state is implemented,

-- how it is modified,
+- how it is modified, and

 - how an accidental/intentional failure/glitch might affect the state security.

-A system may have a version of the private key stored in non-volatile memory (e.g. a disk) and will load it into volatile memory (e.g. RAM) while processing.
+A system may have a version of the private key stored in non-volatile memory (e.g., a disk) and will load it into volatile memory (e.g., RAM) while processing.
 Here, an implementer must ensure that these are always perfectly synchronized
 {{MCGREW}}, meaning that no parts of the system are allowed to read any version of the key during procedures which load, write or modify keys.
 This can be